 Paul Ramsay

-Paul Ramsay is an artist exploring radical painting strategies under the influence of such groups as FLUXUS and OULIPO, and artists working across boundaries, such as Cornelia Parker, Yoko Ono, Yves Klein and John Cage.
-His chosen focus is the use of water-based paint combined with salt, and he has been building a series of interrogative strategies, particularly those involving the reworking or recontextualizing of vernacular painting materials, to produce colourful, celebratory works —as fragile as the environment.
+Paul Ramsay is an artist exploring radical painting strategies under the influence of such groups as FLUXUS and OULIPO, and artists working across boundaries, such as Yves Klein, Yoko Ono and John Cage.

 Paul has been continually developing his practice, drawing upon his experience at Plymouth University as a fine art lecturer for over twenty years, and, since 2019, as a full-time artist.
-Working with the challenges of Chronic Fatigue Syndrome, he is currently taking advantage of new freedoms to make and show work via a number of outlets, including gallery spaces, social media and bookworks.
-His Instagram page 'Paul Ramsay Is Painting' currently documents his practice and is where he may be contacted.
+Working with the challenges of Chronic Fatigue Syndrome, he is currently taking advantage of new freedoms to make and show work via a number of outlets, including gallery spaces, social media and his imprint Alembic Books.
+His Instagram page 'Paul Ramsay Is Painting' currently documents his painting practice and is where he may be contacted.

 2023: exhibited four paintings (July 15th - August 27th), at the Artizan Gallery in Torquay, UK, as part of their English Riviera Summer Open Exhibition 2023.
 Awarded the Innovative Practice Award by the Artizan Gallery for my painting 'Forget Me Not (Park Scatter)'.